angular/angular/aio/content/guide/reactive-forms.md

 ### Display form status

-Now that you’ve added a required field to the form control, its initial status is invalid and the status of the parent `FormGroup` becomes invalid.
-Display the current status of the `profileForm`.
+Now that you’ve added a required field to the form control, its initial status is invalid.
+This invalid status propagates to the parent `FormGroup`, making its status invalid.
+You have access to the current status of the `FormGroup` through the `status` property on the instance.

+Display the current status of the `profileForm` using interpolation.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="display-status" linenums="false" title="src/app/profile-editor/profile-editor.component.html (display status)">